FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> path-attribute treat-as-withdraw (1-255)...

    Received BGP UPDATES that contain specified path attributes are treat-as-withdraw.
 If there is an existing prefix in the BGP routing table, it will be removed.
+These
+   attributes: ORIGIN AS_PATH NEXT_HOP MULTI_EXIT_DISC MP_REACH_NLRI MP_UNREACH_NLRI
+   and EXT_COMMUNITIES cannot be ignored.
+Additionally if the peer is ebgp then LOCAL_PREF ORIGINATOR_ID and CLUSTER_LIST cannot be ignored.
+If you choose any of these then the whole command will be ignored.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> graceful-shutdown